-Scale of Ranking Sr. Indicator Comments No. 1 Present A Sessions Attended 10 Based on percentage of attendance.
-1) 100% to 91%- 10; 2) 90% to 76% - 8; 3) 75% to 61% -6; 4) 60% to 51% - 4; and 5) below 50% - 0. В Number of Questions Asked 16 Against Group Percentage Rank.
+Scale of Ranking Sr. Indicator Max Comments No. 1 Present Α Sessions Attended 10 Based on percentage of attendance.
+1) 100% to 91%-10; 2) 90% to 76% - 8; 3) 75% to 61% -6; 4) 60% to 51% - 4; and 5) below 50% - 0. В Number of Questions Asked 16 Against Group Percentage Rank.
 16 being the top most percentile and so on to the lowest for 1. С Importance of questions asked 21 Weightages are given to issues raised through the questions depending on whether they belong to the State List, Central List or are in the domain of Municipal Authority.
 The scale is given in the separate table below.
-In the aggregate scale (out of 100) the following weightage is given: Constituency (including City) gets 5; State gets 15; and National gets 1.
+In the aggregate scale (out of 100) the following weightage is given: Constituency (including City) gets 5; State gets 15; and Centre gets 1.
 D Total Local Area Development Funds Utilised during Dec.
-'2009 to March '2011 5 Calculation for the current financial year is done on 40% of spent of the total Rs.
-5 crore for the 5 year term.
-(1) 100% (or more) to 91% - 5; (2) 90% to 76% - 4; (3) 75% to 61% - 3; (4) 60% to 51% - 2; and (5) below 50% - 0.
-Total 52 2 Past А Education Qualification 1 A minimum of 10th Pass - 1; if not - 0 В Income Tax 2 Possesing PAN Card - 1 Filling of last years IT returns - 2 С Criminal Record 5 If the candidate has zero cases registered against her/ him, then 5; else as below: (1) Criminal Cases Registered containing the following charges: Murder, Rape, Molestation, Riot, Extortion - 0 (2) Other criminal cases than the above mentioned - 3 Total 8 3 Perception Based on a opinion poll of 28,707 people spread across different constituencies in the city of Mumbai A Perception of Public Services 20 Score on Public Services В Awareness & Accessibility 6 Score on Awareness amongst people about their representative, their political party and ease of access to the representative С Corruption Index 10 Score on perceived personal corruption of the representative D Broad Measures 4 Score on overall satisfaction and improvement in quality of life Total 40
+'2009 to March '2012 5 Calculation for the current financial year is done for the sanctioned fund of Rs.
+3.75 crore approved till March 2012.
+(1) 100% (or more) to 91%-5; (2) 90% to 76% -4; (3) 75% to 61% -3; (4) 60% to 51% -2; and (5) below 50% -0.
+Total 52 2 Past Α Education Qualification 1 A minimum of 10th Pass - 1; if not - 0 В Income Tax 2 (1) Possessing PAN Card - 1(2) Disclosing Income in Affidavit - 1 С Criminal Record 5 If the candidate has zero cases registered against her/him, then 5; else as below: (1) Criminal Cases Registered containing the following charges: Murder, Rape, Molestation, Riot, Extortion - 0 $$ (2) Other criminal cases than the above mentioned - 3 Total 8 3 Perception Based on a opinion poll of 14,561 people spread across different constituencies in the city of Mumbai Α Perception of Public Services 20 Score on Public Services В Awareness & Accessibility 6 Score on Awareness amongst people about their representative, their political party and ease of access to the representative С Corruption Index 10 Score on perceived personal corruption of the representative D Broad Measures 4 Score on overall satisfaction and improvement in quality of life

+Scale of Ranking

+Sr. No. Indicator Max Comments

+Total 40

-Scale of Ranking Sr. No. Indicator Max Comments 4 Negative marking for new criminal cases registered during the year -5 For any new FIR registered during the year.
+4 Negative marking for new criminal cases registered during the year -5 For any new FIR registered during the year.

 5 Negative marking for Charge sheet -5 For any Charge sheet in a criminal case.

 6 Negative marking for no annual pro-active disclosures by the elected representatives of Assets and Liabilities and Criminal record -5 This can be done on own website, newspaper, Praja Website or any other source which should be announced publicly.
-Also marks would be cut for wrong disclosures in the above mentioned forums. () Total 100
+Also marks would be cut for wrong disclosures in the above mentioned forums. ()

+Total 100

 () This negative parameter on proactive disclosures has not been applied for the current year.
-But as one the primary purpose of the Yearbook is to promote transparency amongst elected representatives, it is imperative that they proactively provide personal information on their personal annual economic status and to emphasise their probity in public life, they should share every year their updated criminal record.
+But as one the primary purpose of the Report Card is to promote transparency amongst elected representatives, it is imperative that they proactively provide personal information on their personal annual economic status and to emphasise their probity in public life, they should share every year their updated criminal record.